Wharton Esherick Museum

 The Wharton Esherick Museum is the home and workshop of Wharton Esherick (1887–1970), an American artist and designer.
 Though Esherick worked in a wide range of art media, he is best known for his wood furniture, which married modernist sculptural form with functional craft.
 The Museum is located on the south slope of Valley Forge Mountain in Malvern, Pennsylvania, twenty-five miles northwest of Philadelphia.
 It is the most fully realized expression of Esherick's vision for integrating art into the spaces of everyday life.

+There are four historic structures on the Wharton Esherick Museum site: the Wharton Esherick Studio, where Esherick lived and worked; the 1956 workshop designed with Louis Kahn and Anne Tyng; the 1928 German Expressionist log garage which now serves as the museum visitor center; and Esherick's woodshed.
+There is also a recent reconstruction of Esherick's 1920s German Expressionist outhouse.

+Campus

 The Museum has four historic structures that were designed and built by Esherick and his collaborators.
 The Wharton Esherick Studio (1926–66) is a hand crafted, sculptural building that Esherick created over forty years. the Studio showcases Esherick's broad interests in art and design.
 The building combines elements of rural, vernacular architecture with modernist sculptural forms and painterly surfaces.
+The Studio, from its structural forms down to the door handles and light pulls, was designed and built by Wharton Esherick to create a total work of art, or Gesamtkunstwerk.
+The building is filled with more than 300 of Wharton Esherick's artworks and personal belongings, including sculpture, furniture, paintings and prints.

-The 1956 Workshop (1955–56), built as an annex to the Studio, was designed by architects Louis Kahn and Anne Tyng in collaboration with Esherick.
+The Workshop (1955–56), built as an annex to the Studio, was designed by architects Louis Kahn and Anne Tyng in collaboration with Esherick.
 Other historic buildings at the Museum include Esherick's expressionist log cabin garage (1928) and his woodshed.
 There is also a replica of an expressionist outhouse that Esherick created, taking his inspiration from the set design for the 1920 horror film, The Cabinet of Dr. Caligari.

 The Wharton Esherick Studio has been on the United States National Register of Historic Places since 1973.
 In 1993, The United States Department of the Interior designated the Wharton Esherick Museum a National Historic Landmark.
 This latter designation encompasses the Studio, 1956 Workshop, Esherick's garage and woodshed, and remnants of an outhouse.
 The Museum is a member of the Historic Artists' Homes and Studios network of the National Trust for Historic Preservation.

-The Wharton Esherick Museum campus also includes the 19th-century farmhouse where Esherick lived with his family, and the Diamond Rock Schoolhouse, which served as Esherick's painting studio during the 1920s.
+The Wharton Esherick Museum campus also includes the 19th-century farmhouse where Esherick lived with his family, and the Diamond Rock Schoolhouse, which served as Esherick's painting studio from 1916 to 1920.
 The schoolhouse was acquired by the Wharton Esherick Museum in 2019.